-Long Leaf Pine Planting Specific Condition 10c
+Long Leaf Pine Planting

+Specific Condition 10c

 A total of 646 acres of sandhill and sandhill restoration were planted with longleaf pine at a rate of 436 trees per acre in accordance with Specific Condition 10 (UMAM polygons I, II and III).
-Currently, average planted longleaf pine densities remain below 200 trees per acre.
+Currently, average planted longleaf pine densities remain near or below 200 trees per acre.

-Upland Wiregrass and Additional Planting Specific Condition 10c
+Upland Wiregrass and Additional Planting

+Specific Condition 10c

 In areas with less than 25 percent wiregrass cover, a supplemental wiregrass planting occurred.
 A total of 454.5 acres of sandhill understory was restored by planting wiregrass on 3' centers, (2,199,780 plants) (UMAM polygon II, III).
 Survival of the wiregrass in the uplands has averaged 80 percent.
-Seedling wiregrass has been commonly observed.
+Seedling wiregrass were commonly observed.
 In 2017, 32,000 plants from 20 sandhill species were installed within 37 acres of sandhill restoration adjacent to the entrance.
-An evaluation of wiregrass seedlings per meter square was conducted within former sand pine plantations planted with wiregrass.
 An average of four wiregrass seedlings per meter square were observed in 2020 sampling.
+Twelve acres of restored sandhill adjacent to Dykes Mill Pond were planted with an additional 14,500 grass and forbs plugs in 2021.
 This recruitment will help to increase the wiregrass coverage within the sandhill restoration.